Riky7777/Riky7777/README.md

 - 👋 Hi, I’m @Riky7777
 - 👀 I’m interested in Biomedical Physics
-- 🌱 I’m currently learning some basics of c++ and python
+- 🌱 I’m currently learning some basics of c++, python and ROOT
 - 📫 How to reach me s.scotti.riccardo@gmail.com

 <!---